ETS-PoliTO/esp32-sniffer/README.md

 	- WIFI_SSID: SSID of WiFi (network name)
 	- WIFI_PASS: WiFi password (WPA or WPA2)
 	- BROKER_ADDR: IP of the MQTT broker
 	- BROKER_PSW: password of the MQTT broker
 	- BROKER_PORT: port of the MQTT broker
-	- CHANNEL: Channel in which ESP32 will sniff PROBE REQUEST
+	- CHANNEL: channel in which ESP32 will sniff PROBE REQUEST
-	- SNIFFING_TIME: Time of sniffing
+	- SNIFFING_TIME: time of sniffing
 	- etc...

 #### Variables configuration

-To configure the variables mentioned above, open terminal inside the project folder and lunch
+To configure the variables mentioned above, open terminal inside the project folder and run

 		make menuconfig

 - Select the menu you want to modify
 - Modify the variables as you want

-#### Add personal menu
+#### Add customzied menu

-You can also add different menu with sever variables:
+You can also add different menus with different variables:

 - Open Kconfig.projbuild
 - Start menu with: menu "menu name"